cuberetry/nokkaewGPT/README.md

 In addition to the data included in the Git repository, it is highly recommended to incorporate the dataset `thaisum.csv` from the following GitHub repository: https://github.com/nakhunchumpolsathien/ThaiSum.

 By including this dataset, you will be able to leverage a comprehensive and diverse set of Thai text data, enhancing the effectiveness and accuracy of the model's performance.
-It is advised to download and incorporate the theism.csv dataset into your project to ensure optimal results and compatibility with the established production environment.
+It is advised to download and incorporate the `thaisum.csv` dataset into your project to ensure optimal results and compatibility with the established production environment.

-Furthermore, please ensure that the dataset file `thaisum.csv` is placed in the designated directory within your project structure.
-Specifically, it is recommended to store the `thaisum.csv` file in the `./data/` directory.
+Furthermore, please ensure that the dataset file `thaisum.csv` is placed in the `./data/` directory.

 ## Creating a Conda Environment
 To run the project locally, it is recommended to create a Conda environment with the required dependencies.
 Follow the steps below to create the environment: